 In the past, most hackers hoarded their exploits.
 When a zero-day vulnerability (a software security flaw that is known to the software vendor but doesn’t have a patch in place to fix the problem) was used, it was out in the open.
 This allowed network defenders to develop patches or antivirus signatures for it.
 These vulnerabilities can be difficult and expensive to find.
 Most threat actors hoarded them to use in their own campaigns.

 In recent years, the sale of vulnerabilities and exploits on the black market has become more common.
-An example of this is the Shadow Brokers, the group who breached stolen NSA exploits.
+An example of this is the Shadow Brokers, the group that breached stolen NSA exploits.
 These exploits were used in WannaCry and NotPetya ransomware as well as a variety of other malware since.

 Finding a vulnerability in a system and developing an exploit for it is challenging.
 Hackers are competing with internal and external quality assurance programs (like bug bounties) to find these vulnerabilities.
 This creates a higher bar of entry and limited the pool of criminals capable of pulling off large-scale attacks.